 - Teachers and the attendance clerk will maintain an accurate record of attendance.
 The attendance record will appear on Veracross. - 2.
 Please call (903-894-5000, ext.
-4000) or email the attendance clerk by 9:00 a.m. on the day of the absence. - Attendance is recorded by class period.
+4000) or email the attendance clerk by 9:00 a.m. on the day of the absence. - 3.
+Attendance is recorded by class period.
 To be counted as present, the student must be in class for more than half the period. - Students who are not present for two full academic subjects may not be permitted to participate in extracurricular activities on that particular day without administrative approval. - 5.
 If an absent student needs homework assignments, the best method of obtaining the homework assignments is from Canvas or another student.
 Otherwise, the student or parent should email the teacher requesting the assignments.
 Teachers do not always check their emails during the school day, resulting in some responses to emails late in the afternoon or the next day.

 - 6. Students will have one class period for each day absent to make up work.
 A plan for making up work for an extended absence should be arranged with each teacher.
 If a student misses the day of a previously announced test or quiz, he/she will be prepared to take the test or quiz the day of return to that class. - 7.
 An absence that is initiated from the school and given prior approval by the administration is not reflected in the students' records.
 These include school-scheduled field trips, activities, and school sporting events where the participant is involved.
 Students are responsible for all work missed in these situations and should turn in assignments the day that they return.
 If a student misses the day of a previously announced test or quiz, he/she will be prepared to take the test or quiz the day of return. - 8.
 In accordance with the Texas Education Code, students must be in attendance a minimum of 90% of the school year or they may be required to repeat the affected course.
-A letter will be sent to parents after a student reaches three absences in B-G blocks or seven absences in A/H blocks.
-An attendance review committee will review any absences over four absences in B-G or eight absences in A/H blocks per semester to determine whether or not the student will be able to obtain credit for the course.
+As a result, a student may not miss any class more than ten (10) times a semester.
+A letter will be sent to parents after a student reaches five absences in any one of his/her classes.
+An attendance review committee will review any absences over ten in any class per semester to determine whether the student will be able to obtain credit for the course.
+The total of ten includes both excused and unexcused absences.
+Missing class for a BH field trip or as a competitor in a BH athletic event does not count toward the total of ten.
+Also, the three college days for juniors and seniors are not counted toward the total of ten pending preapproval.